Philippines men's national under-19 basketball team

-The men's national under-19 basketball team of the Philippines represents the country in junior men's under-18 and under-19 FIBA tournaments.
-It is governed by the Samahang Basketbol ng Pilipinas.
+The men's national under-19 basketball team of the Philippines represents the country in junior men's under-18 and under-19 FIBA tournaments and is governed by the Samahang Basketbol ng Pilipinas.

-The team has won 6 FIBA Asia Under-18 Championships making them second with the most wins in the tournament next to China.
+The team has won 6 FIBA Under-18 Asia Cups making them second with the most wins in the tournament next to China.

 The team is also the perennial powerhouse at Southeast Asia, representing the subzone in the FIBA Asia Under-18 Championship, except in 2000, 2002 and 2006.
-Since 2008, they haven't lost any single game at the SEABA Under-18 Championship, winning their fourth straight title and seventh overall since the subzone organized the tournament in 1996.
+Since 2008, they have not lost any single game at the SEABA Under-18 Championship, winning their fourth straight title and seventh overall since the subzone organized the tournament in 1996.